How to get great photos of Durdle Door

 Stretching 95 miles along the Dorset and Devon coast, the Jurassic Coast is a stunning piece of land that is a natural museum literally recording 185 million years of the planet’s history within its geology.
 It’s so precious that it has been classified as a UNESCO World Heritage Site.
-There are many great locations along this coast for photography, but for today we are going to look at Durdle Door.
+There are many great locations along this coast for photography, but for today we are going to look at Durdle Door and the best places and times to get pictures of it.

-The rock is part of the Lulworth Estate, and is not only a world famous landmark, but also a popular holiday resort.
+The rock is 200 feet tall and part of the Lulworth Estate, and is not only a world famous landmark, but also a popular holiday resort.
 The Durdle Door Holiday Park lies at the top of the cliff.
 In order to visit the rock you need to drive through the holiday park to the pay and display car park behind it.
-From there it’s a ten minute walk to the beach.
+From there it’s a ten-minute walk to the beach.
 Or you can park at Lulworth Cove and walk the coastal hiking path from there.

 Man O' War Cove

-It’s a great place to photograph at any time of the year, but the prime time is from September to March, when the sun moves further south and sets out at sea.
+Durdle Door is a great place to photograph at any time of the year, but the prime time is from September to March, when the sun moves further south and sets out at sea.
 Throughout the summer the sun sets over the land.
-But there are still photography possibilities such as these:
+But there are still photography possibilities.

 Best moment for soft light on the arch